bullhorn/rest-api-docs/source/includes/entityref/_candidateeducation.md

 # CandidateEducation

 Represents an educational degree or course of study that a Candidate lists on his or her resume.
-Each CandidateEducation instance corresponds to a line item on the "Education" tab of a Candidate in the Bullhorn application.
+Each CandidateEducation instance corresponds to a line item on the Education tab of a Candidate in the Bullhorn application.

 | **CandidateEducation field** | **Type** | **Description** | **Not null** | **Read-only** |
 | --- | --- | --- | --- | --- |